-In order to highlight data of your webpages you need to visit the old search console.
+In order to highlight data of your webpages, you need to visit the old search console.
 This tool hasn’t yet migrated to the new version.

 Data Highlighter tab is available under the search appearance tab group.
 The page looks like this:

-First, click on ‘Start Highlighting’.
+At first, click on ‘Start Highlighting’.
 Enter the URL you want to highlight.
 Select the information you want to highlight.
 Then select whether you’re highlighting a single page or all similar pages.
 Then, click on ‘OK’.

 Let’s suppose you’re going to highlight a local business page.
 The information you’re going to highlight are: